Giants vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In seven games over the last 10 matchups when favored by oddsmakers, the Giants have a record of 4-3.
+- In seven games over the last 10 matchups when favored by bookmakers, the Giants have a record of 4-3.

 Giants Betting Records & Stats

-- The Giants are 26-25 in games they were listed as the moneyline favorite (winning 51% of those games).
+- The Giants have won 27 of the 52 games they were favored on the moneyline this season (51.9%).

-- San Francisco has played as moneyline favorites of -275 or shorter in just one game this season, which it won.
+- San Francisco has played as moneyline favorites of -250 or shorter in only two games this season, which it won both.

-- The implied moneyline probablility for this matchup gives the Giants a 73.3% chance to win.
+- Based on this game's moneyline, the Giants have an implied win probability of 71.4%.

-- San Francisco has combined with opponents to go over the total 44 times this season for a 44-51-5 record against the over/under.
+- San Francisco has had an over/under set by bookmakers 101 times, and have combined with opponents to go over the total in 44 of those games (44-52-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!